-A number of changes in law revised the structure of the Part D benefit over time, most recently under the Inflation Reduction Act (IRA) of 2022.
-Most of the IRA's changes to Part D's standard benefit-as well as its provisions to negotiate some drug prices-begin after 2023.
-For 2023, the standard benefit will include:
+A number of changes in law have revised the structure of the Part D benefit over time, most recently under the Inflation Reduction Act (IRA) of 2022.
+Most of the IRA's changes to Part D's standard benefit as well as its provisions to negotiate some drug prices-begin after 2024.
+For 2024, the standard benefit will include:

-- a \$505 deductible: - coverage for 75 percent of allowable drug expenses up to an initial benefit limit of \$4.660; - a \$7,400 catastrophic limit on true out-ofpocket (OOP) spending;2 - about 5 percent coinsurance for drug spending above the OOP threshold (Figure 1); and - copayments capped at \$35 for covered insulin products and no cost sharing for recommended vaccines.
+- a \$545 deductible; - coverage for 75 percent of allowable drug expenses up to an initial benefit limit of \$5,030; - a \$8,000 catastrophic limit on true outof-pocket (OOP) spending;2 - no cost sharing for drug spending above the OOP threshold (Figure 1); and - copayments capped at \$35 for covered insulin products and no cost sharing for recommended vaccines.

-Prior to 2011, enrollees with standard benefits were responsible for paying the full cost of drug spending between the initial benefit limit and the out-of-pocket threshold.
+Prior to 2011, enrollees with standard benefits were responsible for paying the full cost of drug spending between the initial benefit limit and the OOP threshold.
 Subsequent changes in law reduced cost sharing in this coverage gap, and under the IRA, the coverage gap will be removed altogether beginning in 2025.
-Currently, beneficiaries pay 25 percent cost sharing until they reach an OOP threshold, after which they pay 5 percent cost sharing with no cap on OOP spending.
-The IRA will eliminate cost sharing above the OOP threshold in 2024 and introduce a cap of \$2,000 in OOP spending in 2025.
+Currently, beneficiaries pay 25 percent cost sharing until they reach an OOP threshold.
+Before 2024, beneficiaries paid 5 percent cost sharing once they reached the OOP threshold, with no cap on OOP spending.
+The IRA eliminated cost sharing above the OOP threshold in 2024 and will introduce a cap of \$2,000 in OOP spending in 2025.

 Under Part D, Medicare provides primary drug coverage for individuals with low income and assets (these individuals receive the low-income subsidy (LIS)).
 Beneficiaries dually eligible for Medicare and Medicaid (individuals with incomes up to 100 percent of poverty) have no deductibles, nominal copays, and no coverage gap.
-Beneficiaries who do not qualify for full Medicaid benefits but whose incomes are below 150 percent of poverty and who meet an asset test receive coverage for premiums and cost sharing and do not face a coverage gap.
+Beneficiaries who do not qualify for full Medicaid benefits but whose incomes are below 150 percent of poverty and who meet an asset test receive coverage for premiums and cost sharing and do not face a coverage gap.3